Vinitra Swamy

 ONNX: Open Neural Network eXchange (Microsoft AI)

-Open Neural Network Exchange (ONNX) is an open standard for machine learning interoperability.
+Open Neural Network Exchange (ONNX) is an open source ecosystem for machine learning interoperability, empowering AI developers to choose the right tools as their project evolves.
 Founded by Microsoft and Facebook, and now supported by over 30 other companies, ONNX defines a common set of operators - the building blocks of machine learning and deep learning models - and a common file format to enable AI developers to use models with a variety of frameworks, tools, runtimes, and compilers.
-Gave several research talks about model operationalization and acceleration with ONNX and ONNX Runtime at Microsoft MLADS (ML, AI, Data Science Conference) and UW eScience Institute.
+In addition to the code and model contributions, we presented several research talks about model operationalization and acceleration with ONNX and ONNX Runtime at Microsoft MLADS (ML, AI, Data Science Conference) and UW eScience Institute.

 [ONNX Model Zoo] [ONNX + Azure ML Tutorials] [MLADS Notebooks] [MLADS Slides] [UW Slides]